pmelchior/usrp-sciprog/day1/git-intro.md

 4. Make any desired changes on this branch.
 5. Push this branch back to your repo:
 		$ git push origin tdm-edits
-6. On GitHub, create a pull request following `these instructions <https://help.github.com/articles/creating-a-pull-request/>`_.
+6. On GitHub, create a pull request following [these instructions]( https://help.github.com/articles/creating-a-pull-request/).
 7. The owner of the repo can then review it and decide whether/when to merge it in, and can also make comments.
 You can continue to push changes to this branch while the pull request is still open.

 You should submit your solutions to the exercises via pull requests, following this pattern (after forking this repo to your account):